Quadrupole-mediated dielectric response and the charge-asymmetric solvation of ions in water: Numerical results

 Predictions of the variational result in Eq.~\ref{eqn:Fvar-qV0} depend on input parameters $R$ and $b$, which set the effective solute size and the strength of nonlinearity due to quadrupole fluctuations.
 We will treat these parameters as we did the dielectric radius $R$ of the Born model in Sec.~\ref{subsec:AsymSolv}.
 Specifically, we require consistency across ions with a given volume-excluding radius $R_0$ but otherwise adjust $R$ and $b$ to obtain the best possible agreement with results from molecular simulation.

 For any physically well-founded theory, we expect the optimal choice of dielectric radius $R$ to be similar, but not necessarily identical, to the radius $R_0$ of molecular volume exclusion.
 Indeed, Fig.~\ref{fig:RDFs}a shows that $R$ for our nonlinear variational theory depends on $R_0$ in almost precisely the same way as for the Born model.
-Across the range of solute sizes considered, we find that dielectric and volume-excluding radii differ by a nearly constant offset, $R \approx R_0 - 1.31$\,\AA.
-With this offset, $R$ corresponds suggestively to the distance of closest approach between the solute and the hydrogen atoms of surrounding water molecules, as shown in Fig.~\ref{fig:RDFs}b for $q = -e$ and $R_0 = 3.17$\,\AA{} (examples for different choices of $R_0$ are given in the SI).
+Across the range of solute sizes considered, we find that dielectric and volume-excluding radii differ by a nearly constant offset, $R \approx R_0 - 1.31$\,\AA. \footnote{We again equate $R_0$ with the Lennard-Jones diameter for ion-water interactions.
+An alternative estimate of $R_0$ from the first peak of ion-oxygen radial distribution functions yields a similar relationship between $R$ and $R_0$, but with a smaller offset.} With this offset, $R$ corresponds suggestively to the distance of closest approach between the solute and the hydrogen atoms of surrounding water molecules, as shown in Fig.~\ref{fig:RDFs}b for $q = -e$ and $R_0 = 3.17$\,\AA{} (examples for different choices of $R_0$ are given in the SI).
 The idea that an optimal dielectric radius may appear smaller than $R_0$ owing to the longer reach of water's hydrogen atoms has been proposed and discussed before \cite{latimer1939free,rajamani2004size,bardhan2012affine}, but for the specific case of negatively charged solutes, whose solvation favors molecular orientations that place hydrogen atoms as close to the solute as possible.
 In our case, we stress that the same dielectric radius is used for cations and anions that have the same volume-excluding size.
 Charge asymmetry is an emergent, rather than engineered, feature of this approach.

 Because the optimal choice of $R$ aligns closely with that of the Born model, we view the nonlinear theory of Eq.~\ref{equ:full-field-theory} as adding a single adjustable parameter, namely $b$.
 We anticipate that $b$, which has units of inverse charge, should be roughly of order $1/e$.
 We also expect that $b$ should decay in magnitude as solute size $R_0$ increases, both because near-field contributions are less prominent for large ions and because linear response theory is already successful in this limit.
 The origin of $b$ in constraints of molecular geometry, which are not at all transparent at a field-theoretic level, makes it difficult to develop further {\em a priori} expectations.
 Maximizing agreement of Eq.~\ref{eqn:Fvar-qV0} with simulation results for $F_{\rm chg}(q)$, we find empirically that $b \approx e^{-1} (-0.03 - 3.20 R_0^{-2})$ to a very good approximation, as shown in Fig.~\ref{fig:b-vs-R02inv}a.
 As a practical matter, this simple and quantitatively successful fit allows accurate application of the variational result in Eq.~\ref{eqn:Fvar-qV0} to arbitrary $R_0$ without any further fitting.
 Physically, the observed scaling of $b$ with $R_0$ is intriguing, but we cannot offer a compelling explanation.